Samir-Rashid/pytrail/README.md

 ## Contributing

 Contributions welcome!
 File a PR or issue.
 Note this repository is GNU GPLv3, and your code will be licensed as such.

+You MAY use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for your PR.